Atlanta, GA 30322

 Andrew Jones and Jason Sigalos

 First Year Semifinalists

 Season Opener at Georgia State

-Seven Emory teams debate at the season opener at Georgia State, still the largest opening tournament in the nation and hosted by BF alumnus, Joe Bellon.
+Eleven Emory teams debated at the season opener at Georgia State, still the largest opening tournament in the nation and hosted by BF alumnus, Joe Bellon.
 Of the 14 debaters representing Emory 10 were first years, two sophomores, and two juniors.
 Over 90 teams competed in the varsity division.
 And 26 and 29 teams were in the junior varsity and novice divisions.

 Four teams finished with winning records.
 Results: